otto-de/edison-microservice/edison-togglz/README.md

 You can disable the console by setting `edison.togglz.console.enabled=false` in your application.properties.

+### LDAP Authentication for Togglz Console

+Authentication can be enabled for the console by configuring an LDAP server:
+* `edison.togglz.console.ldap.enabled=true` Enables LDAP authentication.
+Default value is `false`.

+If enabled, the following properties must be provided:
+* `edison.togglz.console.ldap.host=<host>` Host name of the LDAP server.
+* `edison.togglz.console.ldap.base-dn=<base dn>` The base distinguished name (base DN)
+* `edison.togglz.console.ldap.rdn-identifier=<rdn>` The relative DN (RDN)

+The port can be changed, too:
+* `edison.togglz.console.ldap.port=<port>` Port of the LDAP server.
+Default value is `389`.

+If this is not sufficient, Spring Security might be an alternative.

 ### Using Features

 Nothing special about that: just use it as [documented](https://www.togglz.org):